ohmaSan/minimal-scripts/README.md

-# Minimal And Effective Python Scripts
+# Minimal And Effective Python3 Scripts